 Dr. Melinda Collins knows a thing or two about nursing.

-She graduated with a bachelor’s and master’s in nursing from Vanderbilt University and completed her doctorate of philosophy in nursing at the University of Tennessee in Knoxville.
+She graduated with a master’s in nursing from Vanderbilt University and completed her doctorate of philosophy in nursing at the University of Tennessee in Knoxville.

 In addition to her classroom knowledge, Collins has served in various roles in the world of nursing – she has worked in a neonatal intensive care, served as a unit manager for labor and delivery, and was a consultant for the Tennessee Board of Nursing.